 Apart from the distance, I have a language barrier.
 Both kids are being brought up speaking in their mother’s native language (well not the 3 month old yet obviously).
 Although she is trying to teach them some English, their mother tongue (and therefore their ability to express themselves and their feelings) will always be in Indonesian.
 I can speak enough to get by and can understand the 2.5 yr old, but they will soon overtake me for sure.

 I send maintenance money over each month and help out with extras like hospital etc, whenever I can.
 Their mom doesn’t work yet because of the newborn, but she will when she can.
 I also send parcels of clothes and little presents every month or so.
 I Skype with them every week and that seems to be working out ok and fairly consistently for the moment.

 We have a long way to go to reach some agreements on who has them and when though.
 It’s “only” 7 hrs flight away, but the costs and practicalities of going there make it only likely to happen once a year.
 For the moment as they are so young, it will be me travelling overseas to see them.

-I had to leave my wife for various reasons I wont go into, but I remind myself almost daily I made the right decision to leave a broken relationship, and that the kids and her are safe and being well loved in an extended family in Indonesia, something I couldn’t give them in Australia.
+I had to leave my wife for various reasons I wont go into, but I remind myself almost daily I made the right decision to leave a broken relationship.
+That the kids and her are safe and well loved by their extended family in Indonesia, something I couldn’t give them in Australia.

 I guess I am just opening up on here to share my experience and introduce myself a bit.
 I wonder if there’s anyone else out there with kids across an international border and with the unique challenges that brings?
 I am of course also happy to give back my experiences after reading everyone else’s on this site as I explore and soak it all up.
-I’ve already picked up some great ideas about staying in my girl’s lives as they grow up a long distance from their dad – who misses them an indescribable amount and thinks about them every hour of every day.
+I’ve already picked up some great ideas about staying in my girl’s lives as they grow up a long distance from their dad.
+I miss them an indescribable amount and think about them every hour of every day.